 Prior to squadron command, his afloat tours included service as a fighter pilot and Landing Signal Officer aboard various aircraft carriers on the west coast.
-Following Navy Nuclear Power Training, Manazir served as the Executive Officer of the USS Carl Vinson (CVN 70) (Jul01-Dec02).
+Following Navy Nuclear Power Training, Manazir served as the Executive Officer of the USS Carl Vinson (CVN 70) (July 01 – Dec.
+02).
+In 2007, Manazir was recognized as the Tailhooker of the Year by the Tailhook Association.

-As a flag officer, Manazir served as director, Strike Aircraft, Weapons, and Carrier programs on the Chief of Naval Operations Staff (N880) from August 2009 to September 11.
+As a flag officer, Manazir served as Director, Strike Aircraft, Weapons and Carrier programs on the Chief of Naval Operations Staff (N880) from Aug.
+2009 to Sept.
+2011.

 Manazir qualified in the F-14A/D and F/A-18E/F aircraft and has flown more than 3750 hours and 1200 arrested landings during 15 deployments aboard aircraft carriers on both coasts.

-He is the recipient of various personal and campaign awards including the Legion of Merit (6), the Defense Meritorious Service Medal, the Meritorious Service Medal (2), and the Strike/Flight Air Medal (2).
-In 2007, Manazir was recognized as the Tailhooker of the Year by the Tailhook Association.
+Manazir is the recipient of various personal and campaign awards including the Legion of Merit (six), the Defense Meritorious Service Medal, the Meritorious Service Medal (two), and the Strike/Flight Air Medal (two).
 Manazir has been married for 31 years and has two grown children.